By Ankit SinghReviewed by Susha Cheriyedath, M.Sc.Dec 18 2024

 Responsive Systems

-Nanorobots can respond to environmental changes, such as chemical gradients or enzymatic activity, to release therapeutic agents dynamically as needed.
+Nanorobots can dynamically respond to environmental changes, such as chemical gradients or enzymatic activity, to release therapeutic agents as needed.
 These intelligent systems adapt to the body’s conditions, ensuring timely drug delivery that aligns with disease progression.
 For example, nanorobots responding to inflammatory markers can deliver anti-inflammatory drugs directly to affected sites.
 This dynamic response capability enhances treatment precision and reduces the risk of under- or overdosing.1,2

 Applications in Medicine